Bob Delyn a'r Ebillion : Dal i 'Redig Dipyn Bach24.11.2017 : SAIN / Proper Music

 Equally remarkably you can sense a poetic strength throughout, even if you have not a word of Welsh (or Breton).
 This comes from the lyrical flow and the way each word feels crafted into place, then savoured when sung.
 It might not make the Sports Direct in-store playlist, but you'd be hard pressed to find another album that makes the language employed shine as radiant as this.

 Folk but not folk - composed, performed and sung from the heart, there is huge grace in this music.
-A hypnotic listen, Dal i 'Redig Dipyn Bach is a genuine classic on any scale.
+A hypnotic listen, Dal i 'Redig Dipyn Bach is a masterstroke on any scale.